 Faculty who register to attend the book discussion group receive a copy of the book, compliments of the FDC.
 Watch our home page for announcements of next semester’s book discussion group.

-Several other more or less formal discussion groups meet regularly on the UMBC campus to discuss topics of teaching and learning, including a Scholarship of Teaching and Learning (SoTL) Group, Team-Based Learning (TBL) Group, the Biology Teaching Circle and the Modern Languages, Linguistics, and Intercultural Communication (MLLI) Teaching Circle.
+Several other more or less formal discussion groups meet regularly on the UMBC campus to discuss topics of teaching and learning, including a Scholarship of Teaching and Learning (SoTL) Group, Team-Based Learning (TBL) Group, the Biology Teaching Circle, the Modern Languages, Linguistics, and Intercultural Communication (MLLI) Teaching Circle, and the Mathematics and Statistics Teaching Circle.
 The FDC provides support to these groups as needed.
 Contact the FDC for further information.